 But while it might appear to be all fun and games, the tech sector is still a demanding industry.
 You need to fulfil your part of the bargain by finding the right IT jobs, being astute in your position and ensuring you’re a reliable, dependable and incredible employee.

-Here are the top 10 tech companies to work for in 2019, based on averages from rankings by Indeed, Glassdoor, LinkedIn and Fortune.
+Here are the top 10 tech companies to work for, based on averages from rankings by Indeed, Glassdoor, LinkedIn and Fortune.

 10. Fast Enterprises